VoodooI2C/VoodooI2C/Documentation/Installation.md

 ### GPIO Patches (Skylake+ systems)

-If your machine is Skylake or above, you will likely need a GPIO patches as well.
+If your machine is Skylake or above, you will likely need GPIO patches as well.

 #### Controller Enabling